 (Note: Fiverr isn’t the only freelance job site in town.
 Here’s another 64 sites to find freelance work.)

-#69 – Agency owner
+72. Agency owner

 As a freelancer, you trade your time for money.
 You’re limited by the number of hours in each day.
 But if you put together a team of freelancers trained to do your work for you, your earning power suddenly becomes limited only by the number of clients you can land.

-#70 – Day trader
+73. Day trader

 Obvious inherent risk involved with this travel job.
 But done correctly, this risk can be minimized.
 There are plenty of knowledgeable people around the world making a living this way.
 Don’t get into this if you don’t love math.

-#71 – Ebook writer
+74. Ebook writer

 Not only does writing an ebook build mad street cred, but it can also be a nice passive income generator (write it once, sell it forever).
 The key is solving a problem people are willing to pay for.

-This is best combined with other travel jobs that give expose you to large audiences (blogger, Youtuber, Instagrammer, etc.).
+This is best combined with other travel jobs that expose you to large audiences (blogger, Youtuber, Instagrammer, etc.).

-#72 – Online course creator
+75. Online course creator

 Don’t be one of those “gurus” who reads a book, thinks they’re an expert, and creates a course promising unproven results.
 Instead, create something that will truly help people.
 If you want a business that lasts, trust is everything.

-#73 – Professional consultant
+76. Professional consultant

 If you’re an expert in a particular field, people will pay to access your brain.
 The trick is networking and building a reputation as someone who can solve problems.